Incapamentum/incapamentum.github.io/content/post/isa_pt1.md

 ### Accumulator Architecture

-An accumulator is what it sounds like: it is a special type of register that stores intermediate arithmetic results.
+This type of architecture makes use of an accumulator.
 The type of supported instructions are `load` and `store`, which are for memory access, and arithmetic operations.
 All instructions in an accumulator architecture take exactly one operand, which are memory addresses.

 ![Accumulator Architecture](/images/arch/acc_arch.svg)